Garden to Table Mission: To teach children how to grow, harvest, prepare and share fresh, seasonal food.

 In 2013, Healthy Futures approached the Garden to Table Trust with a view to bringing their fantastic skills-based programme to schools in the greater Wellington region.
 Healthy Futures worked with Garden to Table to set up the first Garden to Table School in the Wellington region at Cannons Creek Primary School, and 4 years later we continue to support the school on their Garden to Table journey.
 Members of the Healthy Futures team volunteer their time on a weekly basis to teach the children at Cannons Creek School to cook nutritious food made from produce grown in the school’s garden.

-Since 2013, we’ve assisted seven other Wellington schools to establish the Garden to Table programme.
+Since 2013, we’ve assisted eight other Wellington schools to establish the Garden to Table programme.
 Our funding helps to ensure the financial viability of Garden to Table in these schools and is used to fund:

 Staff costs to teach the gardening and cooking classes